aweymo-ui/ges_geo_vis/content/1_intro.md

 <br>

+Hello, I am the Digital Initiatives Librarian at University of Idaho, focusing on static web design to curate the institution’s special collections and partner with faculty and students on fellowship projects.
+I work on improving archival workflows, developing open source, sustainable tools to make digital collections more accurate and accessible.
+In the work I'll be discussing today, I also think a good deal about how to visualize data in ways that provide added context about our digital collections for patrons at the library and students in the university.

 The process I’ll be discussing has its origins in realizing a fundamental lack of understanding of the project I’d been working on for months.
-After transcribing hours of oral history material, processing thousands of research papers, and combing through metadata to create a digital collection on a natural science archive, I began to recognize a critical gap.
+After transcribing hours of oral history material, processing hundreds of research papers, and combing through metadata to create a digital collection on a natural science archive, I began to recognize a critical gap.
 My inability to grasp the area where all of the research was conducted obscured both my understanding of the material and my connection to the people conducting the research.
 I also realized that if I was struggling with this understanding, patrons and researchers using this digital resource would likely also feel this disconnection.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>